kbroman/blog/content/post/2014-02-09-copyright-of-video-lectures.md

 That may explain why so many instructors here are using password-protected sites, like [Learn@UW](https://learnuw.wisc.edu/) and [Moodle](https://courses.moodle.wisc.edu).
 I can't even look at my colleagues' course material.

 I dislike web pages via online forms.
-(Well, except for you, wordpress; I wish I'd started this blog with [GitHub pages](http://pages.github.com/), but you're okay.)

 And I _despise_ the password protection of instructional materials.
 If I spend a bunch of time preparing material, I want to distribute it as widely as possible.
 If another instructor uses it in their own class, I consider that a Good Thing.